Djorkaeff Reasco

-Djorkaeff Néicer Reasco González (born 18 January 1999) is an Ecuadorian professional footballer who plays as a forward for Instituto Córdoba and the Ecuador national team.
+Djorkaeff Néicer Reasco González (born 18 January 1999) is an Ecuadorian professional footballer who plays as a forward for Independiente del Valle on loan from Instituto Córdoba and the Ecuador national team.

 Career

 On 10 February 2022, Reasco was announced at Newell's Old Boys on a three-year contract.
 He left the club after playing 44 matches and scoring 4 goals.

 On 30 August 2023, Reasco was announced at Instituto Córdoba on a three-and-a-half-year contract.

 On 3 February 2024, Reasco was announced at Barcelona SC on loan.
 He scored his first league goal against El Nacional on 19 April 2024, scoring in the 73rd minute.

 International career

 Reasco was named in the Ecuadorian squad for the 2022 FIFA World Cup.

 Personal life

 He is named after Youri Djorkaeff and is the son of former Ecuadorian international footballer Néicer Reasco, who was playing for LDU Quito in the same game that Reasco Jr made his debut in.